Draga Gavrilović: Biography

-She was born in Srpska Crnja, on 14 March 1854, in a respectable trading family, to mother Milka and father Milan Gavrilović, as the eldest of eight children.
+She was born in Srpska Crnja, then part of the Austrian Empire, on 14 March 1854, in a respectable trading family, to mother Milka and father Milan Gavrilović, as the eldest of eight children.
 She had five more sisters and two brothers, two of whom died early.

 Her father worked as a school principal for a while.
 In the house, as well as her sisters and brothers spoke Serbian, Hungarian and German, she acquired a solid musical and literary education and was acquainted with literary events.

 As an excellent student, she finished a four-year elementary school in 1865 in Novi Sad, after which she returned to her hometown and devoted herself to household chores, as the customs of the time required.
 Thanks to the United Serb Youth Movement, which raised the issue of "girls and their education", a Decree to have Girls École normale supérieure (modelled on the French educational system) built was passed in 1871, giving girls the right to regular schooling at the Teachers' College in Sombor.
 Draga belonged to one of the first generations of girls, who studied at the Teacher's College in Sombor from 1875 to 1978.
 Due to her fragile health, she was often absent from school and thus failed to achieve excellent results.

 From 1888 to 1911, she worked as a teacher in Srpska Crnja, and for a short time in Zaječar.
 She participated in the youth movement and worked on the enlightenment of women in general.
 According to the testimonies of people from Srpska Crnja, who knew her, she was an activist and a true public teacher.